victorgomez09/vira/docs/MIDDLEWARE_GUIDE.md

-# Vira Middleware Architecture Guide
+# virapi Middleware Architecture Guide

-This guide provides an in-depth look at Vira's middleware system, its architecture, implementation decisions, and best practices.
+This guide provides an in-depth look at virapi's middleware system, its architecture, implementation decisions, and best practices.

 ## Table of Contents